 3. Great co-workers

-Relationships with colleagues are important to today’s job seekers, so it’s critical that you keep this in mind when building your team to keep both your current and future employees happy on the job.
+Relationships with colleagues are important in today’s labor market, so it’s critical that you keep this in mind when building your team to keep both your current and future employees happy on the job.

 Focus on building camaraderie among your employees.
 You can start by avoiding ruthless internal competition or showing favoritism and fostering a team bond by encouraging social activities outside of work.

 Give existing employees a chance to gain an understanding of how your top candidates operate so they can provide feedback on how they’ll fit into the team.
-Doing so will not only convey trust but will also show your candidates that you’re dedicated to ensuring a cohesive and positive vibe at the workplace.
+Doing so will not only convey trust but will also show your candidates that you’re dedicated to ensuring a cohesive and positive vibe at the workplace and you provide a positive employee experience.

 4. Flexible work hours

-The COVID-19 pandemic has highlighted the need to have a better work/life balance for many employees.
-Giving your team the chance to take care of their personal needs is a highly impactful benefit that has been proven to increase retention.
+The COVID-19 pandemic has highlighted the future of work means providing a better work/life balance for many employees.
+Giving your team the chance to take care of their personal needs beyond paid time off is a highly impactful perk that has been proven to increase retention.
 Examples of flexible work hours can include:

 - Adjusted work arrival or departure times: Employees can arrive early and leave early, or arrive late and stay later, depending on their family schedules.